This page is Family Favourites (additions 4th Jan 2011): Please allow time for the photographs to download

 1990 Rockcliffe3

-(Left): An afternoon with the girls on the beach: Mary and Ann get their toes wet, but Barbara keeps hers dry.
+(Left): Mary and Ann get their toes wet, but Barbara keeps hers dry.
 (1990)

 (Right) Mary investigates the rock pools (1990)